About the Hospice and Palliative Medicine Fellowship Program

 massey logoWelcome to the Hospice and Palliative Medicine Fellowship training program website.
 The Division of Hematology-Oncology and Palliative Care at the VCU School of Medicine offers a one-year fellowship training program in hospice and palliative medicine (HPM).
 Our fellowship program is fully accredited by the Accreditation Council for Graduate Medical Education.
 There is an additional year of training for select candidates who have successfully completed the one year fellowship available through the advanced hospice and palliative medicine academic/research track.

-The HPM fellows will receive comprehensive training through direct patient care in a variety of settings in the VCU Health System (VCUHS) and Hunter Holmes McGuire VA Medical Center.
+The HPM fellows will receive comprehensive training through direct patient care in a variety of settings in the VCU Health System (VCUHS) and the Central Virginia VA Health Care System.
 These opportunities include an up-stream inpatient palliative care unit at VCU, a well-established inpatient hospice at the VA, robust inpatient consultation services at both hospitals, and ample ambulatory opportunities in the VCU supportive care clinics.
-The VCU Medical Center is a large 1,125-bed tertiary referral center with a full complement of outpatient clinics, and the McGuire VA Medical Center is a 399-bed tertiary VA hospital that provides comprehensive outpatient, acute inpatient, and long-term care for veterans.
+The VCU Medical Center is a large 1,125-bed tertiary referral center with a full complement of outpatient clinics, and the Central Virginia VA Health Care System is a 399-bed tertiary VA hospital that provides comprehensive outpatient, acute inpatient, and long-term care for veterans.
 In addition to the opportunities provided at VCU and the VA, HPM fellows will engage in rich community hospice experiences with local hospices.

 During their training, fellows are required to participate in scholarly activity and will be provided with mentorship, resources and protected time for these endeavors.
 Fellows are also directly involved in education of medical students, residents, and fellows.